madiej6/ExtractBuildingFootprints/readme.md

 # ExtractBuildingFootprints

-Download Microsoft building footprints their source in [github](https://github.com/Microsoft/USBuildingFootprints) to a DuckDB database using open source Python libraries.
+This program downloads and extracts Microsoft building footprints their source in [github](https://github.com/Microsoft/USBuildingFootprints) to a DuckDB database using open source Python libraries.

 ## Instructions: